64 Pages Posted: 19 Mar 2020 Last revised: 24 Aug 2020

 Does it matter whether convicted offenders understand why they are being punished?
 In the death penalty context, the Supreme Court has said yes; a prisoner who cannot understand the state’s reasons for imposing a death sentence may not be executed.
-Outside the capital context, the answer is less clear.
-This Article focuses on why and how states should help all offenders make sense of their sanctions, whether imposed for retribution, for deterrence, for incapacitation, or for rehabilitation.
+Outside the capital context, the answer is still open.
+This Article begins to fill that gap, focusing on why and how states should help all offenders make sense of their sanctions, whether imposed for retribution, for deterrence, for incapacitation, or for rehabilitation.

 Judges today sometimes try to explain sentences to criminal offenders so that they know the purposes of their suffering.
 But judges are busy, defendants are not always interested, and the law often treats such explanations as unimportant or even unwise.
-Legislatures, moreover, rarely convey the purposes of statutory penalties, plea bargaining obscures the reasons for punishment, and the experience of punishment does not always reflect its social aims.
+Legislatures, moreover, rarely convey the purposes of statutory penalties, and plea bargaining can further obscure the reasons for punishment.

 Scholars and critics of American criminal justice tend to pay little attention to these deficits.
 Perhaps explaining individual sentences seems unimportant compared to the larger effort to humanize and rationalize penal policy.
-In fact, however, the two are intertwined.
+In fact, however, the two are intertwined: Communicating the purposes of punishment publicly affirms the dignity and humanity of offenders as reasoning moral beings, whose suffering requires justification.
+While humanizing offenders, such explanation also opens a path to larger reforms.
+Furthermore, sentencing explanation guards against error, bias, and excess, by focusing judges on legitimate considerations.

 Keywords: punishment, sentencing, reason-giving, statutes, plea bargaining, death penalty, human dignity, communication, retribution, deterrence, incapacitation, rehabilitation, dehumanization, prison, probation, legislatures, courts, criminal law, criminal procedure